outsinre/outsinre.github.com/_posts/2019-04-10-elastic-stack.md

      client_id: ${HOSTNAME:localhost}
    ```

-   1. The 'hosts' provides only the initial list of Kafka brokers from which to fetch the whole cluster metadata, including the full list of brokers where events are published to.
+   1. The 'hosts' provides only the initial list of Kafka `listeners` from which to fetch the whole cluster metadata, including the full list of `advertised.listeners` where events are published to.
    2. Besides the 'topic' directive, there is also a 'topics' sub-directive that filters events and publish them to different Kafka topics.
-It is a useful feature is not constrained by the *one and only one* output rule.
+It is a useful feature is not constrained by the *one and only one* `output` rule.
 That is to say, 'output.kafka' can publish events to multiple topics.

    Like the console consumer/producer of Kafka, Filebeat can output events into console and/or files.